gabridome/docs/bitcoinclients.md

 These resources are considered one of the biggest obstacle to the installation and use of a full node.

+Full validating nodes are the image of the whole Bitcoin economy.
+One of their components may  be an integrated wallet but they are much more: they are the nodes on which the entire protocol relies and they give the exact status of where the legit bitcoins are and what is necessary to move them.

 ## But why should I run a fully validating node?

-The simplest explanation I have read is the one reported by Doctor Adam Back when he says that the full nodes are like the anti counter-fitting machines you can find in many shops: for one, they ensure the merchant he is receiving good money but also they help in maintaining the system clean of fake money in general.
+The simplest explanation I have read is the one reported by Doctor Adam Back when he says that the full nodes are like the anti counter-fitting machines you can find in many shops: for one, they ensure the merchant that he is receiving good money but also they help in maintaining the system clean of fake money in general.

 "Fake bitcoins", meaning in this context a transaction that tries to spend